Jekyll One

 Often times, you will find that you are repeating a lot of configuration options.
 Setting the same layout in each file, adding the same category - or categories - to a post, etc. You can even add custom variables like author names, which might be the same for the majority of posts on your blog.

-defaults should be set for a particular file path, and optionally, a file
+The defaults key holds an array of scope/values pairs that define what defaults should be set for a particular file path, and optionally, a file type in that path.

-Let’s say that you want to add a default layout to all pages and posts in
+Let’s say that you want to add a default layout to all pages and posts in your site.
+You would add this to your _config.yml file:

 defaults: